 To broaden our comparative approach, we have introduced two new model species to the lab, the lancelet (amphioxus) and the sea anemone Nematostella, representing distinct divisions of the animal kingdom: chordates and cnidarians.
 Amphioxus has a very simple brain uniting invertebrate- and vertebrate-like features.
 The nervous system in Nematostella is very simple and is a good proxy for an early stage of nervous system evolution.

 Future projects and goals

-Our aim is to gain a systems view of the Platynereis brain and nervous system and to track the evolutionary history of all constituent cell types by identifying and investigating their evolutionary counterparts in sea anemone and amphioxus.
+Our aim is to gain a systems view of the Platynereis brain and nervous system and to track the evolutionary history of all constituent cell types by identifying and investigating their evolutionary counterparts in the sea anemone and amphioxus.
 This will involve investigations of cell type-specific gene regulatory networks in all species as well as neurobiological and behavioural approaches.

 We are also interested in exploring population genetics and the variability of development and differentiation in different habitats and conditions.
-To this end, we are collecting strains of Platynereis and amphioxus as part of the TARA Oceans expedition and as an active member of the EMBL Oceans Team.
+To this end, we are collecting strains of Platynereis and amphioxus as part of the Tara Oceans expedition and as an active member of the EMBL oceans team.